Lithium Extraction Methods

 Hard Rock Mining

-Feedstock Continental brine / geothermal Continental brine Rock / spodumene
+Feedstock Continental brine Continental brine Rock / spodumene

 Project implementation time 5-7 years 13-15 years 8-10 years